ThomasBleijendaal/RapidCMS/SETUP_MMSERVERSIDE.md

 3. Add `services.AddModelMaker()` to `ConfigureServices`.
 4. Add `config.AddModelMakerPlugin()` to `AddRapidCMSServer(config => {})`.
 5. Hit `F5`: you're now running a RapidCMS instance with Model Maker plugin.
 6. Start building your CMS by configuring collections.
-Read [about all the features](MMFEATURES.md).